Stability of $p$-adic valuations of Hecke L-values: Introduction

-The paper is structured as follows: In Section \ref{S3}, we recall good integral model of Hilbert modular schemes at $p$, Katz's theory of $p$-adic modular forms, and Hida's density of CM points.
-In Section \ref{S4}, we introduce Waldspurger formulae for Eisenstein and also develop its explicit and family version to construct measure which interprets $\ell$-adic twist family of Hecke L-values.
-Further $p$-adic properties of Eisenstein series are studied in Section \ref{S5}.
-In the last section, we finish the proof of the main result.
+In \S\ref{S3}, we recall a good integral model of Hilbert modular schemes at $p$, Katz's theory of $p$-adic modular forms, and Hida's density of CM points.
+In \S\ref{S4}, we introduce Waldspurger formulae for Eisenstein and also consider its explicit and family version to construct the measure that interprets the $\ell$-adic twist family of Hecke L-values.
+Further $p$-adic properties of the Eisenstein series are studied in \S\ref{S5}.
+In the last section, we complete the proof of the main result.